 Kristina: Probably the speed with which the conversation has progressed, and the number of people who have stepped up to the plate to share ideas, methodologies, case studies, and so on.
 Like, I wouldn’t say I’m surprised as in, “I never thought THIS would happen!” but more, “Holy crap, look how quickly this has evolved.”
 The dimensions of content strategy—user experience, technology, mobile, organizational change—people have just been diving into these areas with such courage and curiosity.
 It’s been thrilling to watch.
 It IS thrilling.

 S/G: What do you suppose you’ll be doing the next time someone feels compelled to say “Go home Kristina, you’re drunk!”?

 Kristina: Really.
 Do I really have to answer this.

 Well, you know, four years ago I blogged that I thought content strategy would catch up to social media as a hot topic before too long.
 That was sort of a “Kristina is drunk!” thing to do.
 And yet, bam!
 WHO’S DRINKING NOW?

 So, I don’t know.
 Probably something to do with how marketing organizations need to change.
 OR maybe someone finding out exactly how much I paid for my new Fluevog boots.
 Don’t judge.

-S/G: What are you most looking forward to at SXSW 2013?
+S/G: What are you looking forward to seeing at SXSW this year?